spoodzxs2345/pest-detection/README.md

 # Plant Pest Detection Using YOLOv8 Nano 🦟
 > [!NOTE]
-> This is the third iteration of the model.
+> This is the second iteration of the model.

 ## Introduction
 This model was developed for our thesis titled **"GroPro: Grow and Protect"**, which focuses in detecting and eliminating plant pests in urban gardens through object and audio detection.
 It can be used to detect pests in real-time, videos, and images.